-SUMMER IN THE CITY FESTIVAL celebrates Durham’s art, music and theatre.
+Durham University’s Summer in the City festival celebrates Durham’s art, music and theatre.
 Now in its second year, this festival is a collaboration between Durham County Council and Durham University.
-In planning SitC, we aimed to establish one curated and collaborative offer or the arts and cultural programming across the city in June each year.
-However as we have step in to the digital world we will be updated our virtual festival throughout the summer.
+In planning SitC, we aimed to establish curated and collaborative offer or the arts and cultural programming across the city in June each year.
+However as we have step in to the digital world we will be updated our virtual festival throughout the summer as well as our in-person programme.

-SitC festival brings together three programmes of work; visual art, music and theatre.
+Durham University’s Summer in the City festival brings together three programmes of work; visual art, music and theatre.
 Each strand has previously produced established programmes of events throughout June.
 Durham County Council’s Gala Theatre and Durham University Student Theatre and music have established traditions of developing productions each summer, including productions by students, while the art programme (previously known as Art Durham) brings together exhibitions, talks, commissions, screenings and workshops.
-In June 2019 all three programmes united under SitC and collectively engaged with over 19,000 visitors and participants.
+In June 2019 all three programmes united under Summer in the City festival and collectively engaged with over 19,000 visitors and participants.

 In response to the Covid-19 pandemic, we have repurposed our plans and gone digital to bring you SitC ONLINE 2020 all summer.